chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/simple-component.md

 First, let’s create the task component and its accompanying story file: `src/components/Task.vue` and `src/components/Task.stories.js`.

-We’ll begin with the baseline implementation of the `Task`, simply taking in the attributes we know we’ll need and the two actions you can take on a task (to move it between lists):
+We’ll begin with the baseline implementation of the `Task`, simply taking in the attributes we know we’ll need:

 ```html
 <!-- src/components/Task.vue -->